haxorof/ansible-role-docker-ce/README.md

 ## Supported Distributions

-Note!
-Distributions below having only Python 2.7 only works with Ansible below version 10.0.0 (or below ansible-core 2.17).
+*Note!* Distribution version below having only Python 2.7 only works with Ansible below version 10.0.0 (or below ansible-core 2.17).
 This is because support for Python 2.7 was dropped in Ansible 10.0.0 (ansible-core 2.17).

 - AlmaLinux<sup>1</sup>